SimeonStoykov/BettingWebsiteClient/README.md

-Betting website client written with React.js, Redux, Redux Thunk, Immutable.js and React Router Dom.
+Betting website client written with React.js, Redux, Redux Thunk, Immutable.js and React Router.

 I have decided to use React JS for the front end, because it fast and reliable and works very well with real time data